| |

 by his employer without notice.
 Under such circumstances, the employer

-is required to pay wages in lieu of notice in addition to other
+is required to pay payment in lieu of notice in addition to other

 statutory and contractual benefits to the employee.